Southern Californians may not readily admit it, but in the past, we were jealous of New Yorkers.

 Not the crowds, or the weather, or the food, or even the museums.
 We’ve been jealous of how anything and everything can be in New York City.
 Chinese takeout, dog food, your dry cleaning, wine from the best restaurants, mascara, a futon; all within a time span considered to be instant gratification.
 Then UberEATS came along, and Door Dash, and we were no longer stuck with pizza and kung pao chicken.
 Now we have grocery that covers everything from alcohol to toilet paper, and who knew that would be so vitally important?

 What about marijuana, considered by some to be THE most essential business here?

 There is currently a move to ban delivery of cannabis in 25 California cities; some rural areas without easy access to quality cannabis dispensaries, and some, surprisingly, upscale with every other kind of delivery available–such as Beverly Hills.

 That’s right.
-Beverly Hills residents can have meals delivered by UberEATS and alcohol and tobacco delivered by Pink Dot Grocery, but the city is considering banning the delivery of cannabis, whether the customer uses the product for medical reasons or recreational reasons.
+Beverly Hills residents can have meals by UberEATS and alcohol and tobacco by Pink Dot Grocery, but the city is considering banning the delivery of cannabis, whether the customer uses the product for medical reasons or recreational reasons.

 Monna Sanner, Chief Operating Officer, Herbarium Cannabis Dispensary

 979 La Brea Avenue, Los Angeles | firstname.lastname@example.org / www.herbarium.la